transloadit/uppy/.github/CONTRIBUTING.md

 ### Instagram integration

 Even though facebook [allows using](https://developers.facebook.com/blog/post/2018/06/08/enforce-https-facebook-login/) http://localhost in dev mode, Instagram doesn’t seem to support that, and seems to need a publically available domain name with HTTPS.
+So we will tunnel requests to localhost using `ngrok`.

 Make sure that you are using a development facebook app at <https://developers.facebook.com/apps>